 All data is managed in accordance with the Data Protection Act 2018.
 The University of Cambridge is registered with the Information Commissioner’s office registration number Z6641083.

-There are seven secure areas available to Clinical School researchers, two of which are open to all researchers and five for specific projects where a named individual is responsible for management of the area:
+There are eight secure areas available to Clinical School researchers, two of which are open to all researchers and six for specific projects where a named individual is responsible for management of the area:

 - Clinical School Secure Data Hosting Service (ISO27001 accredited) – open to all researchers

 - University Information Services secure platform (currently in process of getting ISO27001 accreditation) – open to all researchers

 - WBIC secure area for storage of WBIC images only (part of UIS platform)

 - Cambridge Clinical Informatics (part of UIS platform)

-- MRC Epidemiology Unit (air gapped system) access limited to MRC Epid staff
+- MRC Epidemiology Unit (air gapped system) for archive purposes only.
+Access limited to MRC Epid staff

 - MRC Epidemiology Unit Secure Research Database access limited to MRC Epid staff